 Students will spend 15 weeks on Santa Catalina Island and will be based in the newly-renovated dormitory and laboratory facilities.
 Residency at this marine laboratory provides ready access to an invigorating educational environment that provides both state-of-the-art laboratory facilities and ready access to a diversity of marine habitats.
-Throughout the semester, students are introduced to a sequence of courses (Fall 2014: Marine Biology, Invertebrate Zoology, and Ecology of Marine Fishes) that prepare them to complete a directed research study in a topic of their choice.
+Throughout the semester, students are introduced to a sequence of courses (Fall 2016: Marine Biology, Ecology of Marine Fishes, and Marine Phycology) that prepare them to complete a directed research study in a topic of their choice.
 All courses provide a strong element of hands-on field experience, which provides the comprehensive training that can help in career choices and graduate decisions.
 A research diving certification course is planned for a period before the semester begins, at an additional cost for qualified students who wish to dive on SCUBA during the semester.
 However, only snorkeling skills are required for class participation.
 Please note: these courses will occupy daytime and in many cases, evening hours, including some weekends.